Didayolo/hsmusic/README.md

 ### How to contribute?

-If you want to add MIDI files to HSMusic Dataset, please contact me: [adrien.pavao@gmail.com]()
+If you want to add MIDI files to HSMusic Dataset, please contact me: [adrien.pavao@gmail.com]().
+You can also become a contributor of this repository or raise Github issues.

 ### Roadmap
 * Complete the data collection
-* Upload the database on a server
+* Clean the code for data management and labeling
-* Code library and ML baselines
+* Code ML baselines (discriminative and generative models)
 * Write documentation and example notebook

 ### Library overview
 * to_matrix: convert MIDI file into a binary matrix
 * to_midi: convert a binary matrix into a MIDI file
-* download_dataset: fetch data and labels from the server
+* Some models...
 * TODO: read_data, data_augmentation (transposition, rythm, etc.), change_mode

 ### Sources